 People with Crohn’s disease may opt for surgery if their condition is not responding to treatment.
 Surgery may involve complete removal of the small intestine, which would lead to a shorter bowel.

-Learn more about surgery for Crohn’s disease here.
+Learn more about surgery for Crohn’s disease.

 In children

-SBS can be also present in newborns due to genetic or birth conditions.
+SBS can also be present in newborns due to genetic or birth conditions.
 Some of the causes in newborns include having intestines that form outside of the body or become twisted.

 SBS in infants is rare.
-Also, survival outcomes are improving as researchers learn more information through studies and as surgery techniques improve.
+Also, survival outcomes are improving as researchers learn more information through studies and surgery techniques improve.

 Other causes

-Other causes of SBS include:
+Other causes of SBS

-• cancer of the intestine, as well as treatment such as radiation therapy or surgery
+- cancer of the intestine, as well as treatment such as radiation therapy or surgery

-• trauma or accident
+- trauma or accident

-• folding of part of the intestines into another part, called intussusception
+- folding of part of the intestines into another part called intussusception

-• damaged or diseased internal blood vessels, including hernia
+- damaged or diseased internal blood vessels, including hernia

 Symptoms of SBS can differ depending on how much and where portions of the small intestine remain.